HartfordJS/hartfordjs.github.io/_posts/2014-09-18-september-2014-meeting.md

 city: Hartford
 ---

 HartfordJS will be suspending our regularly scheduled programming to do a combined meeting with the Connecticut Java Users Group!
-Come here Reza Rahman, Java EE/GlassFish evangelist, talk about [Using Javascript Rich Clients with Java EE](http://www.slideshare.net/reza_rahman/javaee-javascript).
+Come hear Reza Rahman, Java EE/GlassFish evangelist, talk about [Using Javascript Rich Clients with Java EE](http://www.slideshare.net/reza_rahman/javaee-javascript).
 You can find more from Reza on his [blog](https://blogs.oracle.com/reza/).

 Following Reza's talk, our own Michael Hurley, c0-creator of the [Ramda](https://github.com/CrossEye/ramda) functional programming library, will be doing a talk [Applicatives](http://buzzdecafe.github.io/code/2014/08/12/applicatives-ramda-style/) and other algebraic types.